Mike Chambers

 I have been playing around a lot lately with motion graphics created using HTML5 and / or CSS3.
 One of my favorite new features is CSS Transitions, which makes it super simple to animate element properties between two states.

 However, I ran into a gotcha the other day, and wanted to make a quick blog post in case anyone else runs into it in the future.
-Basically, if you change a property that a CSS Transition is monitoring in the same script loop that you add the element to the DOM, the CSS Transition will not take affect.
+Basically, if you change a property that a CSS Transition is monitoring in the same script loop that you add the element to the DOM, the CSS Transition will not take effect.
 Instead, the element will be drawn with the new properties, and will not animate to those properties.

 Here is an example that shows the issue, as well as how to fix it.